up-n-atom/wsceepdump/README.md

 _⚠️ USE WITH CAUTION!
 Always test on a handheld of lesser importance to confirm its operation_

 On each boot the bootrom writes to the EEPROM, removing the authenticity of the factory default.
 Such writes include the _"unique"_ cartridge count, boot count, and previously booted cartridge identifier.
-If these are not important, a custom rom and serial cable is the more convenient alternative.
+If these are not important, a custom rom and serial cable is the more convenient alternative, eg. https://github.com/asiekierka/ws-ieepview

 > Fun Fact: The SwanCrystal EEPROM contains the Bandai bootsplash present in the bootrom.